anonymouse64/arduino-nks-driver/arduino-0.0/README.md

 This is simply a permanent place to store the files, the updated driver will be present in the next releast of Mathematica.

 There is also a notebook file that I used at the Summer School for demoing the driver included here.

+USAGE:

+You can load the package after downloading it and ensuring that the file is in a directory present in $Path.

+Load it with:

+Needs["ArduinoDriver`"]

+You can then open a connection to the Arduino with

+DeviceOpen["Arduino","COM4"]

+Replace "COM4" with an appropriate serial port on your machine.

+See demo.nb for more examples.